Due: Wednesday, Oct 31 at 11:59pm via Turnin

 Does your implementation of hasBetterRanking require the two contestants to be in the same sport?
 How or why not?

-How does your tourValid implementation handle the additional invariant on ranked tournaments without duplicating common code about all valid tournaments?
+How does your tourValid implementation handle the additional condition for ranked tournaments without duplicating common code about all valid tournaments?

 Submit .java files containing the final versions of all classes, interfaces, and examples developed for this assignment.
 Do not submit the .class files.
-You may submit either a separate file for each class/interface (standard for Java) or a single file containing all classes and interfaces.
-Also submit your questions.txt file.
-Submissions do not need to be zipped.
+Put your Examples class in its own file called Examples.java.
+Your may put all of your other classes and interfaces either into a single file or into separate ones (as you prefer).